KittyCAD/text-to-cad-ui/README.md

 ## Developing

-1. Get a dev api token from: https://dev.zoo.dev
+1. Generate a dev API token from https://dev.zoo.dev
-2. Set a `VITE_TOKEN` environment variable in `./.env.development`
+2. Set the `VITE_TOKEN` environment variable in `./.env.development` to the generated dev API token
+3. Install yarn
+4. Install dependencies with `yarn global add vite` and `yarn install`
-3. Run the dev server with `yarn dev -- --open`
+5. Run the dev server with `yarn dev -- --open`

+The full collection of scripts are listed in package.json.

 ## Building